supertuxkart/stk-addons/INSTALL.md

 ## Finish
 Copy the `install/config.EXAMPLE.php` to the root of the project and rename it to `config.php`.

-Change the `$ROOT_LOCATION` variable to match the location of your website.
-Otherwise, JavaScript and CSS will not work.
+Se the `DOMAIN_NAME` constant to match the location of your website, otherwise JavaScript and CSS will not work.

 Setting `DEBUG_MODE` to `true` can help you debugging by showing additional information.
 You should disable it in the production environment.